bahrus/trans-render/README.md

-One distinct advantage of separating the binding like this, is that one can place console.log's and/or breakpionts, in order to walk through the binding process.
+One distinct advantage of separating the binding like this, is that one can insert console.log's and/or breakpoints, in order to walk through the binding process.

 ## Syntax: